Last updated on April 9, 2026

 Boseiju, Who Endures

-You can (and should) have one copy of this in nearly every green deck where the card is legal.
+I'd recommend one copy in any deck where it's legal if it weren't so expensive.
 When you draw it early, you can just play it as your land drop.
 When you draw it late and need to get something off the board, you have that option too.

 Flexibility matters, and Boseiju (along with the other channel lands in the set) is a master of flexibility while not sacrificing any of the efficiency that you get with other options.